-With a love of the outdoors, he grew up on Great Slave Lake working as a fishing guide with his father.
+Growing up Scott spent his summers on Great Slave Lake working as a fishing guide with his father.
 Not finding what he wanted in Yellowknife housing Scott turned to the lake and built a floating home on Yellowknife Bay where he resided completely off the grid for 5 years.
-In addition to his work in nursing, he leveraged his interest in flying and logistics while operating the world’s only floating wind and solar-powered travel agency from the houseboat.
 Now living on dry land, Scott still spends a few weeks every summer showcasing his guiding expertise preparing traditional shore lunches and entertaining visitors to the North.
-He may also be spotted on radar putting his private pilot’s license to good use.
+He is an Action Canada Fellow and an instrument-rated private pilot.

 A Rhodes Scholar, after pursuing his undergraduate medical studies at the University of Western Ontario he obtained a Masters in Medical History and a Doctorate in Sociology at the University of Oxford’s Institute of Ageing.
 After returning to pursue postgraduate training in Internal Medicine at the University of Toronto, he went on to the US where he most recently served as the Erickson/Reynolds Fellow in Clinical Geriatrics, Education and Leadership at the Johns Hopkins University School of Medicine.